Q&A: Investigation into Yasser Arafat's death

 Israel has strenuously denied that it had anything to do with Arafat's death.

-What do his medical records say?
+What do Arafat's medical records say?

 Despite extensive testing, the French doctors never discovered the specific cause of the infection that led to the DIC, according to the medical records obtained by the New York Times.